 Thankfully, there’s a very simple answer.

-“Carriage paid” may sound like a Dickensian euphemism but it simply means free shipping.
-You see, when a retailer buys your work they usually have to pay for the shipping costs too.
+You see, when a retailer buys your work we usually have to shell out for the shipping costs too.
 We do not like to do this.

-In the pantheon of things retailers hate, paying for shipping is right up there with some wazzock barrelling into the shop with a sloshing cup of coffee, a sticky toddler and a huge dog on a tiny leash, three minutes before closing time on Christmas Eve.
+In the pantheon of things retailers hate, paying for shipping is right up there with some wazzock barrelling into the shop with a sloshing cup of coffee, a sticky toddler and a huge dog on a tiny leash, thirty seconds before closing time on Christmas Eve.

 Your carriage paid level is the amount a retailer has to spend for you to cover the shipping costs instead of them.